A Guide to Building with SIMS by Mannok

 - And the third key benefit is the impact on thermal bridging, another significant source of a building’s heat loss.
 Again, using a low thermal conductivity block as your masonry substrate, you are dealing with your thermal bridges in the junctions throughout your house almost by default.

-SIMS by Quinn can be built using either traditional sand and cement mortar, as shown in the example, or thin joint mortar.
+SIMS by Mannok can be built using either traditional sand and cement mortar, as shown in the example, or thin joint mortar.
 Sand and cement mortar is a good system to use with SIMS in Ireland, largely due to the fact that it is a traditional method that blocklayers are familiar with and happy to use.

 External Insulation System